MProx/deep_q_learning/README.md

 - Numpy

 ## Usage:
 Clone this repository.
-Open DQN_snake.py, scroll to the bottom and uncomment the various options (i.e. to train the model or just play it), and execute the file.
-To edit hyperparameters, change the class variables in thier definition near the top of the file
+To edit hyperparameters, change the class variables in thier definition near the top of the file.

+From the command like, execute the following to see all flags and options:

+> $ python DQN_snake.py --help

+To train the model with default parameters (default of 1,000,000 frames, 6 - 8 hours on my laptop), use the '-m'

+> $ python DQN_snake.py -m train

+To train the model on a different number of frames, use the '-n' flag:

+> $ python DQN_snake.py -m train -n 2000000

+To test the model on untrained weights and biases, use the '-m' flag (expect poor performance):

+> $ python DQN_snake.py -m test

+To supply a trained model file for exaluation, use the '-f' flag:

+> $ python DQN_snake.py -m test -f snake.h5

 ## TO DO:
 - The current model works, but it quite inefficient with memory.
 Each state (bitmap) is stored twice - once as the resulting state of one transition, and then again as the starting state of the next.
 I would like to implement a circular buffer system with indexing to allow storing of each frame only once.